holgern/pyyawt/README.md

 similiar to their counterparts in Matlab equivalents.

-The toolbox based on the scilab wavelet toolbox (http://atoms.scilab.org/toolboxes/swt)
+The toolbox based on the scilab wavelet toolbox (http://atoms.scilab.org/toolboxes/swt) which is a port of the scwt toolbox.

 Authors
-* Holger Nahrstaedt
+* Holger Nahrstaedt 2010 - 2015
 * Daubechies wavelets coefficents DB2 - DB50  from Bob Strunz - University of Limerick, Ireland

-Authors of the scwt toolbox
+Authors of the scwt toolbox (2005 - 2006, http://scwt.sourceforge.net/)
 * Professor Mei, Supervisor
 * Roger Liu
 * Isaac Zhi